Siddhesh-Deshpande/hacknite_sid/README.md

 5. after this wait for program to be exceuted completely
 6. then open the result.txt file this contain name of shoes , link to buy them(link of website they are on), prices in increasing order.

+Making of the project:
+the project is made using beautifulsoup library,requests library and urllib.parse library of python. a script is written that scrapes the prices,name and url to access product from the website of flipkart and ebay the popular e commerce platforms. then the data is sorted and stored in a file using file I/O concept.

+Contributor - Siddhesh Deshpande